-Define and clarify the roles, accountabilities and deliverables of the Executive, Non-Executive and Independent Directors:
+Define and clarify the roles, accountabilities and deliverables of the Executive, Non-Executive and Independent Directors: (updated pursuant to the SEC Form 17-C of the Company dated July 3, 2014 in relation to the amendment of its CG Manual)

-Executive Non-Executive Independent Director Role An executive director A non-executive director An independent director forms part of the Board also forms part of the also forms part of the through which the Board through which the Board through which the corporate powers of the corporate powers of the corporate powers of the Company are exercised, Company are exercised, Company are exercised, all business of the all business of the all business of the Company is conducted, Company is conducted, Company is conducted, and all property of the and all property of the and all property of the
+Executive Non-Executive Independent Director Role An executive director forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
+A non-executive director also forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.
+An independent director also forms part of the Board through which the corporate powers of the Company are exercised, all business of the Company is conducted, and all property of the Company is controlled.

-Company is controlled.
-Company is controlled.
-Company is controlled.
-An executive director, in An independent

 An executive director, in addition to the above role, provides qualitative and timely lines of information and connection between Management and the Board.
 An independent director, however, further plays the role of giving objective and impartial analysis in the deliberations and decisions of the Board and the committees he belongs to.

-Under the CG Manual, one of the independent directors of Company is required to be the Chairman of the Audit Committee and the Nomination Committee.
-Further. one of them is required to be a member of the Compensation Committee.
-And in addition to the Chairman of the Audit Committee, independent another director acts as a member of the Audit Committee.
+Under the CG Manual, one of the independent directors of the Company is required to be the Chairman of the Audit Committee and the Nomination Committee.
+Further, one of them is required to be a member of the Compensation Committee.
+And in addition to the Chairman of the Audit Committee, another independent director acts as a member of the Audit Committee.
+Accountabilities The CG Manual emphasizes that a director's office is one of trust and confidence.
+A director should, therefore, act in the best interest of the Company in a manner The requirements of the CG Manual for an executive director also apply to a non-executive director.
+The requirements of the CG Manual for executive and non-executive directors also apply to an independent director.
+In addition, the independent director of characterized by transparency, accountability and shall fairness.
+He exercise leadership, prudence and integrity directing the in Company towards sustained progress.

-Accountabilities The CG Manual The requirements of the The requirements of the Manual for CG Manual for executive emphasizes that and director's office is one executive director also non-executive of trust and confidence. apply to a non-executive directors also apply to director. an independent director. director should, therefore, act in the addition. best interest of the In the independent director of Company in a manner characterized by the Company is transparency, expected to be accountability independent of and fairness.
-He shall Management and free exercise leadership, from any business or prudence and integrity other relationship which directing the or towards reasonably be perceived Company sustained progress. to, materially interfere with his exercise of independent judgment The CG Manual also sets out the following duties in carrying out his and responsibilities of a responsibilities as director: director.
-1. To conduct And while his absence fair will not affect the business quorum requirement for transactions with meetings, the Company, fully independent director is disclose to the Board enjoined by the CG any interest he may Manual to always attend have in any matter Board meetings or transaction to be promote transparency. acted upon by the Board and recuse himself in the Board's decisionmaking process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.
-A director who has continuing material conflict of interest is required to seriously consider resigning from his position.
-A conflict of interest considered material if the director's personal or business interest is antagonistic to that of the Company, or stands to acquire or gain financial advantage at the expense of
+The CG Manual also sets out the following duties and responsibilities of a director:

+1. To conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the Board and recuse himself in the decision-Board's making process with respect thereto and, in general, ensure that personal interest does not cause actual potential conflict of interest with, or bias against, the interest of the Company or does not prejudice Board decisions.

+A director who has

+a continuing

+material conflict of

+interest is required

+to seriously

+consider resigning

+from his position.
+A

+conflict of interest

+the Company is expected be independent of Management and free from any business or other relationship which could, could or reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as director.

+And while his absence will not affect the quorum requirement for meetings, an independent director is enjoined by the CG Manual to always attend Board meetings to promote transparency.